Ujamaa - Cooperative Economics - to build and maintain our own stores, shops, and other businesses, and to profit from them together.

 Ujamaa is the principle of Kwanzaa that is most directly at odds with the way that capitalism functions in America.
 While all of the principles will lead us away from the exploitative nature of American capitalism when we fully understand and practice them, Ujamaa as a principle and practice directly offers a way of living that is in direct contradiction.

-Ujamaa is more that just “buying Black” although it can start there.
+Ujamaa is more than just “buying Black” although it can start there.
 Ujamaa calls us to each play a part in building collective wealth and claims that each of us has the right to enjoy the wealth we help create.
+In other words, wealth is not just the right of the landowner or CEO, but the worker in instrumental in the creation of wealth, and therefore ought to be paid accordingly.
+Pay isn't based on the bare minimum that the employer needs to pay to keep the employee, but it is based on valuing workers as partners in wealth creation.

 There are many practices in the Old Testament that support the notion of Ujamaa:

-• The second chapter of Ruth shows us a practice where landowner would not harvest all of the crops in their field.
-By leaving some crops available, people who have need are able to go directly to the field to get what they need to survive.
+• The second chapter of Ruth shows us a practice where landowners would not harvest all of the crops in their field.
+By leaving some crops available, people who have need can go directly to the field to get what they need to survive.

-• The practice of Sabbath (Exodus 20:7) was designed to allow all workers the opportunity to have time to rest and recover, to connect with others, and to be fully human.
+• The Sabbath (Exodus 20:7) was designed to allow all workers the opportunity to have time to rest and recover, to connect with others, and to be fully human.

 • Jubilee (Leviticus 25) was a practice that was designed to ensure that people did not experience generational poverty.
 All debts were cancelled after so many years, and land that was taken away because of debt had to be returned.